clzander/BookleUp/README.md

-This is the project from Cl....
-Za....
-(MtrNr.: 57...5) Since I don't want my full name and matriculation number in a Mircosoft service, I've shortened them :D

 # BookleUp
 "BookleUp" is my little online bookstore that has to be implemented in a frontend development course at university.